arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 }
 ```

 The following method is used whenever an Opta™ exchanges information with another Opta™ using Modbus RTU protocol.
-This method writes the input register data for addresses Opta™ defined through the specified Modbus address.
+This method writes the input register values for addresses Opta™ defined through the specified Modbus address.

 ```arduino
 ModbusRTUServer.inputRegisterWrite(0, 0x37)